Preliminary Examination• Preliminary Exam Timeline

-The student is responsible for arranging a time and place for the oral portion of the Preliminary Exam after consultation with his/her Graduate Committee.
+The student is responsible for arranging a time and place for the oral portion of the preliminary exam after consulting his/her graduate committee.

-The student is expected to make every effort to comply with departmental timelines for admission and for passing the Preliminary Examination.
-However, in some cases, there may be extenuating circumstances that require modification of those timelines.
-In such cases, the student and advisor may petition, in writing, to the Department Graduate Committee, outlining the reasons for the request and the proposed modified timetable.
-The Department Head will approve or deny the request.
+The student is expected to make every effort to comply with departmental timelines for admission and for passing the preliminary examination.
+However, in some cases, there may be extenuating circumstances that require modification of these timelines or the exam format itself.
+In such cases, the student and adviser may petition, in writing, to the graduate committee, outlining the reasons for the request and the proposed modified timetable and/or exam format.
+The department head will approve or deny the request.

 Preliminary Exam Timeline

 |TIME||STUDENT||ADVISER||COMMITTEE MEMBERS||DEPARTMENT OFFICE|

 |Up to 3 months prior to prelim date||Notify committee members and arrange acceptable date for prelim, reserve a room|